SKT1803/sales-pulse-oracle-linux-apache-superset/README.md

 ## Superset Previews

-In the superset, we select our Oracle database, SH schema, and SALES table and create a chart.
+In the superset, we select our Oracle database, OE schema, and ORDERS table and create a chart.
 Here, we examine the number of sales by year.

 <table>
   <tr>